 Dennis Cove Campground is a secluded campground along Laurel Fork Creek at an elevation of 2,650 feet in Carter County.
 This remote developed campground is popular with those seeking a rustic experience.
 The altitude, creek side location and lush forest surroundings make Dennis Cove particularly desirable during hot summer months.
 With 15 campsites, Dennis Cove is a great option for a group to reserve the whole campground for retreats and other events.
-Dennis Cove Campground is currently closed for the season.

 Along with camping, Laurel Fork Creek is stocked with rainbow trout below the campground.
 Above the campground, the creek and its tributaries are managed as wild trout streams for brown, rainbow and brook trout.
 Laurel Fork Trail (#39) follows the creek upstream for 8.0 miles with twenty-six stream crossings.
 The Appalachian National Scenic Trail is accessed via the nearby Coon Den Falls Trail (# 37).